 If someone builds their own business, they’re likely an expert in their thing.
 They are brilliant at that one thing.
 But now—to get to the next level—they have to sell.
 How do they make the transition?
 In this episode of Negotiations Ninja, Marty Park shares what’s required to be great at sales as an entrepreneur.

 Marty started his first software company at 21.
 Since then, he’s operated 13 different businesses in seven different industries.
 Eighteen years ago, he got started in the coaching space.
 Marty is actually my business coach.
-He helps entrepreneurs take their businesses to the next level.
+He helps entrepreneurs take their businesses to the next level and shares how you can be great at sales as an entrepreneur.
 Don’t miss his expert insight!

 Outline of This Episode